psastras/sarif-rs/serde-sarif/README.md

 );
 ```

-Because many of the [Sarif] structures contain a lot of optional fields, it is
+Because many of the [sarif::Sarif] structures contain a lot of optional fields, it is
 often convenient to use the builder pattern to contstruct these structs.
 Each
-structure has a [Builder] with a default.
+structure has a builder with a default.

 ## Example